Amychy/alx_capstone_project/README.md

 - **HTML**: Used for structuring the web pages, including quiz questions, options, and user interface elements.

 - **CSS**: Utilized for styling and layout design, ensuring a visually appealing and responsive user interface.
+Tailwind CSS was also used to speed up the user interface set up.

 - **JavaScript**: Employs client-side scripting to add interactivity, handle quiz functionality, and manage user interactions.